anhsguy/robottest/readme.md

 Steps to push local to hub:

-1. PC local: docker images > startpytest_image
+1. PC local: docker images > robottest_image
    tag:latest

-2. docker login > rename: docker tag startpytest_image anhsguy792/startpytest_image
+2. docker login > rename: docker tag robottest_image anhsguy792/robottest_image

-3. To hub: docker push anhsguy792/startpytest_image:latest
+3. To hub: docker push anhsguy792/robottest_image:latest

-4. run: docker run anhsguy792/startpytest_image
+4. run: docker run anhsguy792/robottest_image

-remove any image: docker rmi startpytest_image or anhsguy792/startpytest_image
+remove any image: docker rmi robottest_image or anhsguy792/robottest_image

 Whenever step 4, the image in the hub will be loaded to Local and showing in PC terminal (docker images) even you delete it earlier